 1.2.3.7.
 In the case that any one of the criterion of the applicable Table A6/2 is not fulfilled after the first or second test, at the request of the manufacturer and with the approval of the responsible authority, the values may be re-declared as higher values for emissions or consumption, or as lower values for electric ranges, in order to reduce the required number of tests for type approval.

 1.2.3.8.
-Determination of the acceptance values dCO21, dCO22 and dCO23
+Determination of the acceptance values

+For Level 1A: dCO21, dCO22 and dCO23

 1.2.3.8.1.
-Additional to the requirement of paragraph 1.2.3.8.2., the following values for dCO21, dCO22 and dCO23 shall be used in relation to the criteria for the number of tests in Table A6/2:
+Additional to the requirement of paragraph 1.2.3.8.2., the following values for dCO21, dCO22, dCO23, dFE1, dFE2 and dFE3 (as applicable) shall be used in relation to the criteria for the number of tests in Table A6/2:

 For Level 1A;